xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 echo -e '\x2De'
 ```

-If candidate on top of getting to the correct answer have
+If, on top of getting the correct answer, the candidate has
 a big grin on their face (signifying they had fun), I'm happy.

 ## Alternatives/similar

 > You run `echo *`{.bash} yet nothing gets printed.
 Can you explain?

-Hint: directory is not empy.
+Hint: the directory is not empty.
 Hidden files are irrelevant.

-> There is a directory called `~` in current directory.
+> There is a directory called `~` in the current directory.
 Remove it and
 > all it contains.

 Hint: maybe don't give them terminal to try this one.

 Or slightly more obvious version:

-> There is a file called `file; rm -rf ~` in current directory.
+> There is a file called `file; rm -rf ~` in the current directory.
 Remove it.

 Also fun thing to ponder: